 It is also important to stress that the absence of evidence for a link to climate change is not the same as evidence of absence.
 In other words, it does not necessarily mean there was no human influence, just that a particular analysis did not find one.
 This is why a single study should never be considered the final word on how climate change influences a given type of extreme weather.

-Of the 46 drought events considered in published studies, 65% found that climate change had increased the severity of the event in question, or the likelihood of it occurring.
-A further 20% of studies found no discernible link with human activity, while 13% were inconclusive.
+Of the 61 drought events and trends considered in published studies, 61% found that climate change had increased the severity or likelihood of it occurring.
+A further 21% of studies found no discernible link with human activity, while 16% were inconclusive.

 This mixed bag of results reflects the inherent complexity of droughts.
 And, again, the specific question matters.
 Conclusions about the role of climate change in a specific drought could depend on whether a study looks at temperature, precipitation or soil moisture, for example.

 “Drought continues to be an event type where the results require significant context, and easy answers often remain elusive because of the many meteorological, hydrological, and societal drivers that combine to cause drought.”

 While much has been achieved in the field of extreme event attribution in a short space of time, scientists are constantly looking for ways to tailor their work to suit the people who might use it.

 One major goal since the early days of the field has been to expand extreme event attribution to cover a larger and more diverse geographical area.

 Where in the world scientists can do attribution studies – and for what kind of events – will always be limited by the quality and availability of observed data and appropriate models.
 The attribution map highlights, for example, that there are relatively few studies of extremes in Africa and South America.

 But, at the moment, there is also a heavy leaning towards weather events that are local to the modelling groups, or that have a particular scientific interest.
 Otto explains: